moffzilla/ONAP_LAB/README.md

 Execute nova list to view list virtual machine instances and obtain the virtual machine instance UUID for the virtul machine created by the heat stack template.

-The command openstack stack show <instance UUID> will provide details about the newly deployed instance, e.g. You can see the public IP and FQDN

-    openstack stack show 96f0e4cc-9958-498f-80c1-fd60017d2898 | grep output_value:
+    openstack stack show ONAP-stack | grep output_value:

 	  output_value: OOM                                                                      output_value: <instance IP>

+The command openstack stack show <instance UUID> can be also used

 You can access by